-We previously accounted for the warrants issued in connection with the April 2012 financing and the embedded derivative warrant liability contained in the 2013 Notes in accordance with the guidance on Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity, which provides that we classify the warrant instrument as a liability at its fair value and adjust the instrument to fair value at each reporting period.
+We previously accounted for warrants issued in connection with the financing we completed in April 2012 and the embedded derivative warrant liability contained in the 2013 Notes in accordance with the guidance on Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity, which provides that we classify the warrant instrument as a liability at its fair value and adjust the instrument to fair value at each reporting period.
 This liability is subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized as a component of other income or expense.
 The 2013 Notes converted into shares of Company common stock and additional warrants for Company common stock were issued to the holders.
-Management has determined the value of the warrant liability to be insignificant at March 31, 2015, and no such liability has been reflected on the consolidated balance sheet.
+Management has determined the value of the warrant liability to be insignificant at June 30, 2015, and no such liability has been reflected on the condensed consolidated balance sheet.